Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): INSTRUMENTS

 \subsection{Periscope}

-In order to control the beam position on the mirror surface, we installed the periscope into the vacuum chamber.
-We mounted a 100~mm fused silica view window on the vacuum chamber.
-Details of the periscope is as follows.
-The structure to put the mirrors and baffle to kill scattered light were mounted on the optical table.
-The 12 mirrors, whose diameters were 3~inches, were mounted in the chamber.
-The reflectance of each mirror at 1047~nm is 99.95~\%.
-The mirrors were manufactured by the Opto-Sigma company.
-We set the incident angle of the beam at 0.839~degrees and also mounted the periscope for the telephoto camera on the structure.
+To precisely control the beam position on the mirror surface, we incorporated a periscope within the vacuum chamber.
+A 100 mm fused silica view window was mounted on the vacuum chamber to allow observation.
+The periscope consisted of a structure that held the mirrors and a baffle to eliminate scattered light.
+We mounted 12 mirrors with a diameter of 3~inches inside the chamber.
+Each mirror had a reflectance of 99.95\% at 1047 nm and was manufactured by Opto-Sigma.
+The incident angle of the beam was set to 0.839 degrees, and we also installed a periscope for the telephoto camera on the same structure.